Position Title: Neighborhood Leadership Initiative (NLI) Program Coordinator

 - Support and mentor council members throughout the year as youth become informed about/engaged in social topics, strengthen their personal, interpersonal and leadership skills, and to analyze and take action to address the root causes of violence in the target communities

-- Supporting development, communications, and evaluation work as necessary
+- Support development, communications, and evaluation work, as necessary

 - Help promote Mikva Challenge programs to external stakeholders